 This next example looks very different from the first, even though all the same things are wrong with it!

 Just like in the first example, both of the links in this email are masked.
 When you hover over them, you'll see they definitely have nothing to do with a delivery!
-Whenever you're sent a parcel tracking number, try searching for it on Google or on the courier service's website instead of clicking the emailed link.
+Whenever you receive a parcel tracking number, try searching for it on Google or on the courier service's website instead of clicking the emailed link.

 This will help Google to learn that this message is spam so as to better block it in the future